dirkwhoffmann/vAmigaTS/CIA/tod/README.md

 #### todint4

-This test matches the counter value with the alarm value while the timer in stopped.
+This test matches the counter value with the alarm value while the timer is stopped.
 It checks if the IRQ is triggered in this state.

+#### todpulse1 and todpulse2

+Both test utilize the Copper to trigger an interrupt at a certail location.
+Inside the IRQ handler the TOD clock of CIA B is reset to 0.
+After that, the tests wait until the TODLO register changes, and display the value of VHPOSR in form of color bars.

+#### toddelay1 to toddelay3

+These tests reset the TOD clock of CIA B and read back TODLO at certain locations.
+Two tests of this kind are performed and the results are displayed in form of color bars.

 Dirk Hoffmann, 2020